tmalik8/ReactPlayground/README.REACT-ROUTER.md

 ### Installation

-Make sure you are repository has the latest update and is synced with Turnout-Activism/ReactPlayground development branch
+Make sure your repository has the latest update and is synced with Turnout-Activism/ReactPlayground development branch

 ```shell script
 git pull upstream development